State guide

 Charleston to Wilmington

-Use this when North Carolina is the arrival chapter after the South Carolina Lowcountry.
+Use this when North Carolina is the finish after the South Carolina coast.

 South Carolina / North Carolina coastal handoff